Nonparametric bounds for vaccine effects in randomized trials: Description of contents in the appendix

 \item In Appendix~\ref{app:non.LP.optimizer}, we provide a GitHub link for our program that calculates the LP-bounds using nonlinear optimization methods.
 This program maximizes and minimizes the VE expressions over all feasible values, allowing easy incorporation of additional constraints.

-\item In Appendix~\ref{app:sharp.LP.bounds}, we describe how incorporating monotonicity assumptions in either $A$ or $M$ can sharpen the LP-based bounds in Propositions~\ref{prop:LP1} and~\ref{prop:LP1_withS}.
+\item In Appendix~\ref{app:sharp.LP.bounds}, we describe how incorporating monotonicity assumptions in either $A$ or $M$ can lead to narrower LP-based bounds in Propositions~\ref{prop:LP1} and~\ref{prop:LP1_withS}.
 In Appendix~\ref{app:LP.sharp.assum.and_method}, we present the monotonicity assumptions required to refine the LP-based bounds and explain how these assumptions are translated into the potential response–type framework.
 In Appendix~\ref{app:LP.sharp.code}, we briefly explain how we implemented these assumptions in the LP procedure code.
-In Appendix~\ref{app:LP.sharp.2}, we present the sharpened LP-based bounds of Proposition~\ref{prop:LP1}.
-In Appendix~\ref{app:LP.sharp.3a}, we present the sharpened LP-based bounds of Proposition~\ref{prop:LP1_withS}.
+In Appendix~\ref{app:LP.sharp.2}, we present the LP-based bounds of Proposition~\ref{prop:LP1} after incorporating the additional assumptions.
+In Appendix~\ref{app:LP.sharp.3a}, we present the corresponding LP-based bounds of Proposition~\ref{prop:LP1_withS}.

 \item In Appendix~\ref{app:eq1}, we show how the VE can be bounded without using LP methods.
 We present a step-by-step derivation based on the law of total probability, demonstrating that these constructive bounds are equivalent to those obtained via the LP-based approach.